transloadit/uppy/.github/ISSUE_TEMPLATE/integration_help.md

 Uppy is has grown into a massive project, backed by a small company (Transloadit).
 As much as we would like to assist each and every non-paying user with integration questions (making things work in your situation, that already work for the larger community), that would grind innovation to a halt and burn out our crew quickly.

-In order to still provide integration help, we're making two options available that are sustainable for us:
+In order to still provide integration help, we're making two options available that are sustainable:

 **Free Integration Help**.
 Your question is welcome on our [Community Forum](https://community.transloadit.com/c/uppy), where Uppy developers along with aficionados assist you where and when they can.
 Response times are often good, but don't come with guarantees.
 Keep in mind that, especially when you are opting to self-host server components, that we can't go out of our way if you run into problems as that would simply eventually bankrupt our company and destroy Uppy along with it.